ltsp/ltsp.org/docs/installation/index.md

 ## Adding the LTSP PPA

 The LTSP PPA is where stable upstream LTSP releases are published.
-Currently it's mandatory, as distributions still have the older LTSP5, later on it will be optional but recommended to have.
+It's mandatory for distributions before 2020 that have the older LTSP5, and optional but recommended to have in newer distributions.
 Follow the [ppa page](../ppa) to add it to your sources, then continue reading here.

 ## Installing LTSP server packages